guigrpa/storyboard/README.md

 ### Attachments

 Attach anything to your logs that might provide additional context: an object, an array, an exception, a simple value...
 Don't worry about circular references!
-Use the `attach` option to display attachments as a tree, or `attachInline` for a more compact, `JSON.stringify`ed version.
+Use the `attach` option to display it as a tree, or `attachInline` for a more compact, `JSON.stringify`-ed version.

 You can also use the `attachLevel` option to control the (severity) level of the detailed object logs (by default: the same level of the main logged line).